MuyuluKaja/MuyuluKaja/README.md

-- Hi, I'm @MuyuluKaja
+ @MuyuluKaja
-- I'm a Year 13 Student from the UK who studies Maths, French, Computer Science and Physics
+- I'm a Year 13 Student from the UK who studies Maths, French, Computer Science and Physics -> Aspiring Computer Science & Philosophy student
-- I know Python, C#, Javascript, C++
+- I mainly use: Python, C#, Javascript and C++